dyg495/air_man/README.md

 # air_man
-This is a description open to everyone.
+This is a air_man's task repository for studying c language.